£18 Find Cheap Flights from Birmingham to France

 The average price of all round-trip flights from Birmingham to France clicked on KAYAK for each day over the last 12 months.

 When flying from Birmingham to France, you should consider leaving on a Friday and avoid Wednesdays if you are looking for the best rates.
-For your return to Birmingham, you’ll find the best rates on Mondays and the most expensive ones on Wednesdays.
+For your return to Birmingham, you’ll find the best rates on Sundays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Birmingham to France?